Palapah Human Induced Regeneration Project

 Project Information:

-Palapah Human Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located at Palapah Station, approximately 50km northwest of Ivanhoe in New South Wales.
-It was registered in August 2023 and covers an expansive 27,561.60 hectares.
+Palapah Human Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located at Palapah Station, approximately 50km northwest of Ivanhoe in the Central Darling region of New South Wales.
+It was registered in August 2023 and covers a substantial 27,561.60 hectares.